 Logan’s Run 1976: For the Christian audience, Logan’s Run is a “what-if” adventure that is a good demonstration of the logical outcome of an unrestrained Hedonistic society.
 The movie is based on the book by the same title, but like most adaptations it strays from the source material rather far.
-But no matter as it attempts to make up for this with a relatively deep message, and well…a significant amount of breasts.
+But no matter, as it attempts to make up for this with a relatively deep message, and well…a significant amount of hooters.

 The setting is a future society in a sealed off city where the occupants are all under 30.
-That’s because when you hit 30, you attend an event called Carousel where you bite the eternal banana in a colosseum by which participants float and get shot by a laser beam.
+That’s because when you hit 30, you attend an event called Carousel where you bite the eternal banana in a Colosseum by which participants float and get shot by a laser beam.
 Those who are too chicken to commit this entertaining form of suicide are called Runners, and they are hunted down by the policemen of the city called Sandmen.

 Logan 5 ( Michael York ) is a Sandman who rather enjoys his work.
 In fact, when he hunts down a runner he spends time playing cat and mouse with him, enjoying the moment.
 So right away its obvious that this guy is going to be a hard convert!

 Runners hope that they can find “Sanctuary”, as many have been able to get away but nobody knows to where.
 It’s like running from the IRS and hoping to find a tropical island to live out the rest of your days.
 In the hope of finding Sanctuary, the city computer drafts Logan to go undercover as a runner by screwing with his own timeclock…a glowing gem in their hand.
 Logan becomes somewhat annoyed, as the computer dodges any question about whether this process can be reversed.